 Sample Grazing RFP

 The following Request for Proposal (RFP) is from a project the City of Rocklin noticed in 2014.
 It is included here as an example of the subjects that should be covered to give potential contract grazers a clear understanding of your project.
 Your project may require greater or lesser detail than this example.
-In order to receive accurate quote for your project, the RFP must fully disclose the project location and scope, including any constraints that need to be addressed during project implementation.
+To receive accurate quote for your project, the RFP must fully disclose the project location and scope, including any constraints that need to be addressed during project implementation.
 It is common to include a site tour for interested contractors prior to the close of the open bidding process to give them a full understanding of the site conditions.

 In addition to the information included in the sample RFP below, a complete RFP should include a project location map, any special permit conditions, and a copy of the grazing contract you expect the applicant to enter into.